 Land has already been acquired to build Evans-Francis Estates, which will result in two-story garden rental apartments and town homes, including 16 one-bedroom units, 22 two-bedroom units and 16 three-bedroom units.
 The 54 units will be housed in four buildings over 4.2 acres.
-Five of the apartments will assist formerly homeless people and the rest will go to tenants earning between $16,080 to $48,240.
+Seven of the apartments will assist formerly homeless people.

 Amenities include large units, central air-conditioning, dishwashers, garbage disposals and each unit has its own washer and dryer.
 A 4000-square foot community building will include a social services/education coordinator who will provide homework assistance, tutoring and other programs to help schoolchildren living at Evans-Francis.
 The management building also has space for community meetings, a computer lab, family counseling and health program referrals.